Current number plates: 2001 to present

-By the late 1990s the range of available registration numbers was again starting to run out, so the current number plates scheme was needed.
+By the late 1990s the number of available registrations was again starting to run out, so the current number plates scheme was needed.
 The car sales industry had been repeatedly pushing for two registration changes per year as sales were heavily skewed to August when the plate date changed.
-This was also taken into account, and so the Current registration format had to be designed!
+This was taken into account and the “Current” registration format was introduced.

 This time an attempt was made to create a number plate format specifically to:

 - Be easier to work out the age of the vehicle.